readmeio/syntax-highlighter/README.md

 ```

 ### Full CodeMirror
 Access to a full code Mirror instance.
-See configuration settings in the [react-codemirror2 library](https://github.com/scniro/react-codemirror2#props)
+See configuration settings in the [`react-codemirror2` library][react-codemirror#props]

 ```js
 const syntaxHighlighter = require('@readme/syntax-highlighter');